vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Tuesday 2025-03-18, I skipped jogging due to waking up late (understandably given the cold and sleeping a bit late).
 The goal was to be able to sleep early in light of a meeting at 10 AM tomorrow.

+## 2025-03-19: skipping of all exercise and beginning of pause of strength exercises and hand gripper exercise

+On Wednesday 2025-03-19, I skipped all exercise due to a meeting with work colleagues in the morning.
+I also began a longer pause of strength exercises and hand gripper exercise for a COVID-19 vaccine appointment scheduled for Friday 2025-03-21.